djmcgregor/training/modules/advanced.md

 0. Setup remote tracking to training (I'll call it `train_remote` here to avoid confusion)
     - *Suggested*: Use the `-f` option to `git fetch train_remote` immediately after setting up the remote
     - *Suggested*: Use the `--no-tags` option to not import tags from the remote.
 This will save you any confusion if you have similarly named tags in your main project
-0. Add and merge the subtree from this remote (in the example, I create a subtree folder `./practice/`)
+0. Add and merge the subtree from this remote (in the example, I create a subtree folder `practice/` at the project's root)
     - *Suggested*: Use the `--squash` option to condense all the training commits into one commit in your main project history
     - *Optional*: Edit the merge message.
 To accept the auto generated message, type `:wq` ([VIM cheat sheet](https://www.keycdn.com/blog/vim-commands))
     - *Optional*: Use `-m` or `--message` to specify a commit message for the merge commit (works with add, merge, and pull)